-When students are afforded opportunity to lead groups, they should be aware that each individual member has a creative potential that can contribute to group success.
+When students are afforded the opportunity to lead groups, they should be aware that each individual member has a creative potential that can contribute to group success.
 The leader should ensure that the team functions are covered by its members and that the atmosphere within the group supports creativity.
-The larger issue is that, as a senior leader in future assignments, the student will have a responsibility professional to develop innovative, ethical teams and organizations.
+The larger issue is that, as a senior leader in future assignments, the student will have a professional responsibility to develop innovative ethical teams and organizations.
 Success will belong to those who are agile and adaptive to the strategic landscape.

 The processes that Taggar identified should help to monitor and manage the interactions of team members as well as those within organizations.
 Building an organization that is able to realize the creative potential of its individuals through their engagement with other members can result in an awesome product.
-This is the ultimate challenge faced by not only our students, but also our Army and Department of Defense.
+This is the ultimate challenge faced by not only our USAWC students, but also the Army and Department of Defense.

-I will close with a comment by Pulitzer Prize winner, Thomas Friedman, "the most important attribute you can have is creative imagination-the ability to be first on your block to figure out how all these enabling tools can be put together in new and exciting ways....
+Pulitzer Prize winner Thomas Friedman wrote, "the most important attribute you can have is creative imagination-the ability to be first on your block to figure out how all these enabling tools can be put together in new and exciting ways . . . .
 That has always been America's strength."
-As future strategic leaders for

-America, the challenge to maintain this creative strength rests with you.
+As future strategic leaders for America, the challenge to develop and maintain this creative strength rests with you.